tommybobbins/Scratch_Probability/mean_median_mode.md

 ## Activity Checklist

 + Load the 6 sided dice roll from last week. ☐
-+ The code should look something like: ☐
++ The code for the *Stage* should look something like: ☐

 ![screenshot](images/8.gif)